zenecture/neuroflow/README.md

 # Training

+For feed-forward nets, the error function is defined as follows:

+    Σ1/2(t - net(x))²

+Where `t` is the target vector and `net(x)` the predicted one.
+The sum is taken over all observations and the square makes it convex.

 Let's train our `net` with the `train` method.
 It expects the inputs `xs` and, since it is supervised training, their desired outputs `ys`.
 For our little example, let's quickly define the training data using the vector notation: